minio/docs/source/administration/object-management/transition-objects-to-minio.rst

    :local:
    :depth: 2

-The procedure on this page creates a new object lifecycle management rule that transition objects from a MinIO bucket to a remote storage tier on the Amazon Web Services S3 storage backend *or* an S3-compatible service.
-This procedure supports use cases such as tiering objects to low-cost or archival storage after a certain time period or calendar date.
+The procedure on this page creates a new object lifecycle management rule that transitions objects from a bucket on a primary MinIO deployment to a bucket on a remote MinIO deployment.
+This procedure supports cost-management strategies such as tiering objects from a "hot" MinIO deployment using NVMe storage to a "warm" MinIO deployment using SSD.

 .. todo: diagram